senthil-sekar/kendo-component-advancedsort-mvc/README.md

+# AdvancedSort Component for Kendo Grid

-﻿This project is aimed to create a advanced sort razor view component (for Kendo) in a .NET class library, for the purpose of reusability and modularity.
+This project is aimed to create a advanced sort razor view component (for Kendo) in a .NET class library, for the purpose of reusability and modularity.
 However, it’s not a built-in functionality from ASP.NET MVC and takes some custom work to set up, as explained in this document.

 ********************************************************